 Peter E. Naegeli

-Peter E. Naegeli serves as President and employers' representative of the Foundation Council of the Vita Joint Foundation.
+Peter E. Naegeli serves as President and employers' representative of the Foundation Council of the Vita Collective Foundation.

-Tanja Siegenthaler serves as Vice-President and employee representative of the Foundation Council of the Vita Joint Foundation.
+Tanja Siegenthaler serves as Vice-President and employee representative of the Foundation Council of the Vita Collective Foundation.